25 October 2019

 In September, there was growing speculation that the 2019 Autumn Budget would take place in the week of 21 October if Britain can agree on a Brexit deal.

-This is slightly later in the year than last year’s Autumn Budget, which took place on 29 October 2018.
 The 2018 Autumn Budget actually took place earlier than expected, so it didn’t clash with ongoing Brexit negotiations at the time.
 The previous Chancellor of the Exchequer, Philip Hammond, also announced the date via Twitter on 26 September 2018 – just over a month before the event.

 What will be included in the Autumn Budget 2019?